Researching Medical Marijuana May Soon Get Easier

 "We're cautiously optimistic," says Matt Zorn, who represents the Scottsdale Research Institute in the lawsuit.
 "It's a positive first step because we were stuck in a kind of administrative limbo."

-Marijuana's status as a Schedule 1 controlled substance – reserved for drugs with "no currently accepted medical use and a high potential for abuse" – has hindered scientific research into its clinical applications.
+Marijuana's status as a Schedule 1 controlled substance, which is reserved for drugs with "no currently accepted medical use and a high potential for abuse," has hindered scientific research into its clinical applications.

-Zorn calls it a "catch 22."
+Zorn calls it a "catch-22."

-"On the one hand, you can't do the research with good, high quality cannabis because it's a Schedule 1 drug.
+"On the one hand, you can't do the research with good, high-quality cannabis because it's a Schedule 1 drug.
 On the other, it's a Schedule 1 because nobody can really do the research," he says.

-But how soon aspiring growers will actually get the greenlight from the agency remains unclear.
+But how soon aspiring growers will actually get the green light from the agency remains unclear.

 In its filing, DEA announced it will be introducing new rules for its program on growing marijuana for scientific and medical research — before deciding on any application.

-This additional step has left some advocates for marijuana reform skeptical that the DEA's latest decision indicates real progress.
+This additional step has left some advocates for marijuana reform skeptical about whether the DEA's latest decision indicates real progress.

 In a blog post on his group's website, NORML Executive Director Erik Altieri says he believes the agency's "foot-dragging will continue."